Jules Breton: Fame during his lifetime

 He continued to exhibit throughout the 1870s and into the 1880s and 1890s and his reputation grew.
 His poetic renderings of single peasant female figures in a landscape, posed against the setting sun, remained very popular, especially in the United States.
 Since his works were so popular, Breton often produced copies of some of his images.
 He was extremely popular in his own time, exhibiting numerous compositions at the Salons that were widely available as engravings.
 He was one of the best known painters of his period in his native France as well as England and the United States.

 In 1886, Donald Smith, 1st Baron Strathcona and Mount Royal, bid $45,000 at a New York auction for Breton's work The Communicants (1884).
-At that time, the price was the 2nd highest price paid for a painting by a living artist.
-This same painting changed hands again in 2016 and commanded $1.27 million.
+At that time, the price was the second highest price paid for a painting by a living artist.
+The painting changed hands again in 2016 and commanded $1.27 million.
 That figure is very close to the 1886 auction price after adjusting for inflation.
 Also in 1886, Breton was elected a member of the Institut de France on the death of Baudry.

-In 1887 New York art dealer M. Knoedler, ordered two paintings from Breton, commissioned Charles Albert Waltner to etch the grand Salon work the Recall of the Gleaners (1859) and then held a special exhibition of his works in 1888.
+In 1887 New York art dealer M. Knoedler ordered two paintings from Breton, commissioned Charles Albert Waltner to etch the grand Salon work the Recall of the Gleaners (1859) and then held a special exhibition of his works in 1888.

 In 1889 Breton was made commander of the Legion of Honor, and in 1899 foreign member of the Royal Academy of London.
 His brother Emile, an architect by training, and his daughter Virginie were also painters.